joathert/canofi-app/README.md

 The browser image loading is complicated by the fact that the embedded python code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
 This convoluted step is not neccessary using standard python that might run on a desktop.

 ## Attribution
-The LAI algorithm is a port of [Hemiphot.R](https://github.com/naturalis/Hemiphot):

 Hans ter Steege (2018).
 Hemiphot.R: Free R scripts to analyse hemispherical photographs for canopy openness, leaf area index and photosynthetic active radiation under forest canopies.
 Unpublished report.
 Naturalis Biodiversity Center, Leiden, The Netherlands